Hiplok Original: Superbright Review

 Security

-The Hiplok Original received a Silver Award by Sold Secure (an independent English testing organization) and is rated "Medium/High Risk" by Hiplok.
+The Hiplok Original received a Silver Award by Sold Secure (an independent English testing organization) and is rated “Medium/High Risk” by Hiplok.
 Our tests aligned with these ratings.
 The padlock on this piece could not be smashed or pried apart.
 The plastic covering on the padlock had the look of something one could use brute force on, but that wasn't the case at all.
-We tried to use a hacksaw (and patience) to cut through both the 10mm lock and the 8mm chain but the hardened steel is super hard, and after minutes of sawing we gave up.
+We tried to use a hacksaw (and patience) to cut through both the 10 mm lock and the 8 mm chain, but the hardened steel is super hard, and after minutes of sawing, we gave up.
 Bolt cutters proved to be ineffective as well.
-Even our favorite folding lock, the ABUS uGrip Bordo 5700, succumbed to some hand tools.

-So far so good, right?
-Thus far, this bike lock measured right up to the U-Locks tested, and even has a one-up on U-Locks in that thieves cannot use crowbars to pry open the heavy duty chain (cheap U-Locks, if secured incorrectly with extra space inside the lock, can be compromised with a pry bar).
-However, the U-Locks outperformed the Hiplok when we took the angle grinder to their steel.
-Whereas it took us 40+ seconds to grind through the New York Standard U-Lock once, and another cut to free the bike, the Hiplok shackle succumbed in a scant 17 seconds.
+So far, so good, right?
+We think so.
+Also, this lock measured right up to the U-Locks we tested.
+It even has an edge up on U-Locks in that thieves cannot use crowbars to pry open the heavy-duty chain (cheap U-Locks, if secured incorrectly with extra space inside the lock, can be compromised with a pry bar).
+However, the U-Locks outperformed the Hiplok when taking the angle grinder to their steel.
+It took us 40+ seconds to grind through the Kryptonite New York Standard U-Lock once and another cut to free the bike, whereas the Hiplok shackle succumbed in a scant 17 seconds.
 It requires just a single cut to let loose of the bike or bike rack.
-Even with this news, we still gave the Hiplok a high score in this metric because at the point that a thief is using a powered angle grinder, the chances are high that he or she is going to get the bike.
+Even with this news, we still gave the Hiplok a high score in this metric because when a thief is using a powered angle grinder, the chances are high they will get the bike.

 Ease of Transportation

 This category is where this product deserves kudos for design and ingenuity.
 Bike locks increase in weight as they go up in security, which has the unfortunate side effect of making them annoying to transport.
 So, higher security usually equals a cumbersome bike lock.
-The people of Hiplok, however, came up with the idea that their locks should be worn to transport.
-We liked the way this piece became a hip belt and distributed its weight around the center of gravity.
+However, the people of Hiplok came up with the idea that cyclists should wear their locks to transport.
+We like how this piece became a hip belt and distributed its weight around the center of gravity.
 The designers at Hiplok also included a fat strip of reflective material on the outside of the nylon sheath for extra nighttime visibility.
 We dig that.

 Ease of Use

-When using this piece, it's obvious that someone put time into thinking things through regarding both transport and ease of use.
-The designers streamlined the padlock/buckle into being well-functioning and smooth at both its jobs.
-Even the keys (this model comes with three) were designed with ease of use in mind.
-They are curved, and our testers agreed that this improves the process of opening and closing the lock.
+When using this bike lock, it's clear that someone put time into thinking things through regarding transport and ease of use.
+The designers streamlined the padlock/buckle into being well-functioning and smooth at both jobs.
+Even the bike lock's keys (this model comes with three) are user-friendly as they are curved, and our testers agreed that this design improves the process of opening and closing the lock.

-Compared to the simplicity of cable locks like the OnGuard Akita 8041, the Hiplok requires a few more moments of fiddling the chain through the wheel and then wrapping it around the frame.
-Compared to the standard fare of rattling the U-Lock crossbar into the "U" each time you lock up, the Hiplok is pretty simple.
-Its 2' of chain allow you to lock your bike up to nearly anything with relative ease.
+Compared to the simplicity of cable locks, the Hiplok requires a few more moments of fiddling the chain through the wheel then wrapping it around the frame.
+Compared to the standard fare of rattling the U-Lock crossbar into the “U” each time you lock up, the Hiplok is pretty simple.
+With 2' of chain, this allows you to lock your bike up to nearly anything with relative ease.

 Versatility

 This category was hard to judge for a few reasons.
-For normal-sized frames, the Hiplok is only going to cover one wheel and the frame.
-If you want to lock both wheels, you have to remove the front wheel and position it next to the back wheel.
-While this is a pain, this chain lock performed this feat much better than U-locks like the New York Standard and even the larger ABUS Granit X-Plus 540 due to its larger area inside the lock and its flexibility.
-We were able to lock up a mountain bike with fat tires in this described manner, which was impossible with the folding and U-locks.
+The Hiplok will only cover one wheel and the frame for normal-sized frames.
+If you want to lock both wheels, you must remove the front wheel and position it next to the back wheel.
+While this is a pain, this chain lock performed this feat much better than U-locks, like the Kryptonite New York Standard U-Lock and even the larger ABUS Granit X-Plus 540 U-Lock, due to its larger area inside the lock and its flexibility.
+We could lock up a mountain bike with fat tires in this described manner, which was impossible with the folding and U-locks.

-This chain is useful in a garage to secure loose items, and could even be used for dirt bikes and motorcycles.
-The Fahgettaboudit Chain and Disc Lock, due to its length, proved more versatile.
+This chain is helpful in a garage to secure loose items and could even be used for dirt bikes and motorcycles.
+However, due to its length, the Kryptonite New York Fahgettaboudit Chain and Disc Lock proved more versatile.
 You don't need to remove the front wheel to lock the frame and both wheels with that model.